🧢 Beautiful ✨ Detailed πŸ’ Adorable

 • 07

-Interfacing fabric (or wool felt can be substituted) for the bottom of the body
+Interfacing fabric (or wool felt substitute) for body bottom

 • 08